Puppy schedule help

 A lot of puppy schedule advice assumes someone is home enough to smooth out the day as it goes.
 Working owners usually do not have that luxury.

-The useful question is not whether you are being consistent enough.
-It is whether the actual weekday has a gap in the middle that is too long for your puppy right now.
+The real question is whether the middle of the weekday is already too long for your puppy right now.

 The part of the day that decides whether the plan works